Skip to main content Skip to footer

 📍 Two-Placement model

-Students will complete two 24‑week clinical placements in different locations, gaining experience across a wide range of clinical settings, patient groups, and approaches to care.
+Students will undertake two 24‑week placements in different locations, gaining exposure to varied clinical settings, patient groups and approaches to care.
+Each transition will be structured to support confidence and continuity.

-Independent Prescribing (IP) learning will be embedded throughout the year, with:
+Independent Prescribing learning will be embedded throughout, including:

 • IP Simulation sessions